 The SLD is working with manufacturers to create a database of internal connections products and their eligibility.
 Applicants (and resellers) will be able to see the eligibility of the particular piece of equipment they are considering.
-A pilot database with products from approximately 25 vendors is now available at:
+The database is available at:

-https://slpin.universalservice.org/mfpin/EPDPublic/PublicInterface/Search.aspx www.on-tech.com/erate
+https://slpin.universalservice.org/mfpin/EPDPublic/PublicInterface/Search.aspx